senthilthyagarajan/stencilled.me/content/about.md

 showtoc: false
 ---

+Hello, I'm **Senthil Thyagarajan**.

-Hello, I'm Senthil Thyagarajan.
-My journey began with a school stencil, sparking a passion for mapping that evolved into a career in data analytics.
-As the Analytics Director at Mekanism and the founder of Stencilled, I specialize in transforming complex data into clear, visual narratives that drive informed decision-making.
-I integrate the latest AI trends into real-time reporting and strategic insights, ensuring every project is both innovative and impactful.
+My journey began with a school stencil, sparking a passion for maps that evolved into a career in data analytics.
+Today, I lead AI and analytics at Mekanism and write on **Stencilled**, where I explore how to make analytics faster, clearer, and actually helpful.

+I'm obsessed with using AI to make analytics truly usable—like one-click summaries that replace 40-slide decks, creative testing tools that show which TikTok ads perform, and RAG-powered bots that pull answers straight from campaign data.
+I've also built Slack-integrated anomaly alerts that flag issues before anyone even logs in.

+**My goal?** To make analytics feel intuitive—not intimidating.
+Whether it's building tools, leading teams, or simplifying strategy decks, I focus on turning data into decisions.

-Outside of work, I'm a dedicated LEGO builder—currently immersed in Formula 1 sets—and an enthusiastic home cook who loves experimenting with new recipes.
-Based in New Jersey with my wife and two kids, I bring creativity, precision, and a touch of playfulness to everything I do.
+Outside of work, I'm usually building LEGO Formula 1 cars with my kids or experimenting in the kitchen.
+I live in New Jersey with my wife and two little ones, and I bring curiosity, clarity, and a builder's mindset to everything I do.

-Welcome to my professional space, where data meets design and innovation shapes the future.

-You can find my detailed resume [here](https://github.com/senthilthyagarajan/stencilled.me/blob/master/SENTHIL_THYAGARAJAN_Resume.pdf).
+{{ "<a href='/about/SENTHIL_THYAGARAJAN_Resume.pdf' target='_blank' rel='noopener'>📄 View my full resume</a>" | markdownify }}

 ### Connect with me